iotics-live/iotics-Controller/README.md

 The installation of this add-on is pretty straightforward and not different in comparison to installing any other Home Assistant add-on.

-1. Add the iotics repository by going Settings > Add-ons > Addon store > page menu > Add repository link "https://github.com/iotics-live/iotics-Controller"
+1. Add the iotics controller repository to Home Assistant by going to Settings > Add-ons > Addon store > page menu > Add repository link "https://github.com/iotics-live/iotics-Controller"
 2. Select the iotics controller from the list of Add-ons
 3. Click the "Install" button to install the add-on.
 4. Start the "iotics Controller" add-on.